mohameddahrouj/TFTP/README.txt

 	 Request.java: Is an enumerated class that represents the request types of the packets in the simulation Resources.java : Is a common class that is used by all the Client, ErrorSimulator and Server to print, send and receive packets.
+	 IOErrorType.java : A class that enumerates the different IO error types.

 ### Set-up Instructions
 1. Execute the Server.java in server folder (main)